 This (UK) guide will look at things such as build quality, feature set and a ton of other important criteria and find the best dip gear your money can buy.

 If you’ve got any questions or recommendations, as always, please let us know in the comments!

-What’s the best overall dip station: If you want a proper, no-nonsense dip station then Yaheetech’s Dip Stand should tick the box.
-It’s sturdy, suitable for any size or weight and easy to assemble.
+What’s the best overall dip station: If you want a proper, no-nonsense dip station then Power Guidance’s adjustable bars should tick the box.
+They’re sturdy, suitable for any size or weight and easy to assemble and store.
+Perfect.

 What we look for when reviewing dip stations

 While dip stations are a lot less complicated to compare and weigh up than say a rowing machine, there’s still a few important things to look out for.

 Things we check carefully when reviewing dip stations:

 - Build quality – Probably top of the list is how sturdy the dip station is.
 Everything looks good in the pictures but is this equipment completely bomb-proof?
 Dip stations are one thing you need good quality steel tubing, with nice thick welds.